Arnold Schwarzenegger Fires Back At Donald Trump: ‘We Must Not Be Enemies’

 But this past Monday, January 9, the NBC reality show only further slipped in ratings to a 1.1 and 3.9 million viewers overall.
 In 2015, when the then-Trump-hosted The Celebrity Apprentice debuted its 14th season, it gathered 6.3 million viewers overall.

-The weak ratings of the revamped Arnold Schwarzenegger-hosted TV series can be explained by people turning away from the show due to Trump’s continued involvement in the show as a show of protest against Trump’s presidency.
+The weak ratings of the revamped Arnold Schwarzenegger-hosted TV series could be explained by people turning away from the show due to Trump’s continued involvement in the show as a show of protest against Trump’s presidency.

 Even Trump mocking Arnold Schwarzenegger for the show’s weak debut last week didn’t get the desired attention, and the reality series continues suffering from low ratings.